 Social Security and the OIG Open Four New Anti-Fraud OfficesUpdated October 9, 2020 News

 These new units added to the existing program are called CDI (The Cooperative Disability Investigations).
-The CDI units identify, investigate, and help to prevent Social Security Disability fraud.
+The CDI units identify, investigate, and help to prevent fraudulent use of Social Security Disability benefits.